jelius-sama/StorageWatchDog/README.md

 ## Installation

-Clone the repository and build the binary:
+Clone the repository and build the binary or download any of the prebuilt binaries in the releases (Make sure it matches your OS and CPU architecture):
+**Note: Of the prebuilt binaries only Linux x86_64 is tested on actual hardware (AWS EC2 t2.micro instance)**

 ```bash
 git clone https://github.com/jelius-sama/StorageWatchDog.git